True Strength Index (TSI) Technical Analysis & TSI Signals

 Trend Strength Indicator - True Trend Indicator

-Created by William Blau
+Developed by William Blau

 True Strength Index is a momentum trading indicator.
 The TSI is plotted by using a momentum calculation that reacts faster & is more responsive to price changes, making it a leading indicator that follows price action direction closely in the forex market.

-The True Strength Index is drawn as a blue line, the trading indicator also draws a signalline which is plotted as a red line, & these two lines are used to generate crossover signals.
+The True Strength Index is drawn as a blue line, the indicator also draws a signalline which is plotted as a red line, & these two lines are used to generate crossover signals.

-Technical Analysis & How to Generate Signals
+Technical Analysis and How to Generate Trading Signals

 The TSI uses various different methods to generate trade signals.
 This indicator can be used in the same way as the RSI to identify general trend direction of the currency markets.
-Overbought & over-sold levels also can be shown using TSI.
+Over-bought & over-sold levels can also be shown using TSI.
 Most regular methods of generating trading signals are:

 Zero line Trading Crossover (Histogram FX cross over not Lines Trading crossover )